-Cycling facilities must be provided in accordance with the District Plan and on any other route identified in a structure or other cycling plan as part of a primary or secondary cycling route.
+Cycling facilities must be provided in accordance with the District Plan, any other route identified in a structure plan, cycling plan, or any council guideline/policy or strategy.
 Such facilities may be a marked on-road cycle lane, a shared off-road cycleway/footway or a dedicated cycleway.

 Provision for cyclists should be in line with Austroads’ ‘Guide to Road Design, Part 6a: Pedestrian and Cycle Paths’ and the NZTA’s ‘Cycling Network Guidance’.
+Also refer to the Auckland Transport ‘Engineering Design Code – Cycling Infrastructure’ and Hamilton City Council’s Biking and Micromobility Code of Practice

-Off-road facilities designed for use by cyclists, either exclusively or shared with pedestrians must have a minimum width in accordance with the District Plan, if appropriate.
-Off-road cycleways or shared paths must have a maximum gradient of 1:8 and have a minimum lateral clearance of 700mm and minimum overhead clearance of 2.5m from any fixed object (including trees).
+Off-road facilities designed for use by cyclists, either exclusively or shared with pedestrians must have a minimum width in accordance with the District Plan, or at least 3m if not otherwise stated.
+Off-road cycleways or shared paths must have a maximum gradient of 12.5% (1:8) and have a minimum lateral clearance of 700mm and minimum overhead clearance of 2.5m from any fixed object (including trees).
+For shared paths, the design provisions for footpaths noted earlier (with the exception of widths) such as longitudinal grade, level platforms etc take precedence.

 Cycle lanes or cycleways must be surfaced with either concrete or asphaltic concrete.
-Interlocking block pavers are not suitable for cycling except as entry treatments or similar short lengths.
+Interlocking block pavers are not suitable

 On-road cycle lanes must be marked to NZTA’s ‘Traffic Control Devices Manual’, Transportation drawing: Typical cycle advance stop lines layout and Transportation drawing: On-road cycle lane connection to off road shared path.